-AT&T antitrust win may herald a new wave of media mergers
+AT&T antitrust win may herald new wave of media mergers

-WASHINGTON (AP) — Brace yourself for the likely new era of media megamergers.
+WASHINGTON (AP) — Brace yourself for a likely new era of media megamergers.

-AT&T’s victory over the government’s attempt to block its $85 billion takeover of Time Warner underscores just how much the way people watch TV — and pay for it — has changed.
+AT&T’s victory over the government’s attempt to block its $85 billion takeover of Time Warner underscores just how much the way people watch — and pay for — TV has changed.
 It also highlights how corporate America wants to adapt to deal with its new environment.
 In short: Bigger is better.

 The government argued that the merger would stifle competition and lead to higher cable bills.
 But U.S. District Judge Richard Leon ultimately agreed with AT&T’s assertion that it had to grow to survive in the era of Google, Amazon and Netflix.